Evrid/Python-save-applied-job-details-from-Arbetsformedlingen/README.md

     If you see the error, Python is not installed or not properly configured.

-If you haven't installed the libraries, you need to install using: pip install requests beautifulsoup4 pandas selenium
+If you haven't installed the libraries, you need to install using: pip install requests beautifulsoup4 pandas selenium openpyxl